M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

 tags:
   - Linux
   - Gaming
-description: Thinking about switching to Linux for gaming?
-Here's a deep dive into dual-booting, gaming on Nobara Linux, NTFS shenanigans, Steam support, and the good, bad, and ugly of Linux gaming in 2025 from someone who actually made the switch.
+description: Linux gaming in 2025 is viable — if you can live with the anti-cheat wall.
+Here's my full Nobara setup, what worked, what broke, and my honest verdict.
 bskyid: 3lt5o7ahlbk2s
 cover:
   image: LinuxSteam.png